atavakoli/git-ff-all/README.md

 ------------

 1. Clone me
-2. `git config --global alias.ff-all '!/path/to/git-ff-all.sh'
+2. `git config --global alias.ff-all '!/path/to/git-ff-all.sh'`
-3.

 Usage
 -----

-Just run `git-ff-all`, which will do the following:
+Just run `git ff-all` in your repository's path, which will do the following:

 - fetch & prune all remotes
 - fast-forward the checked out branch (if possible)